ArantxaDR/calendar-events/README.md

 ## :notebook_with_decorative_cover: Wiki:

-To know more about the rpoject, go to [notion](https://arantxa-workspace.notion.site/Calendar-events-documentation-c70317a2dad24c1fadac7eeaaa7aafd1)
+To know more about the project, go to [notion](https://arantxa-workspace.notion.site/Calendar-events-documentation-c70317a2dad24c1fadac7eeaaa7aafd1)